bmonews2018/bmonews/en-US/buyer/payment.md

 ###  The Product/ Service that I intend to purchase do not have a price, how can I know the price for payment?

-You may request for quotation of the Product/ Service’s price by click on “Send Enquiry/ Send Purchase Enquiry/ Send RFQ or Add Cargo” and provide the necessary information for the Supplier to quote the Quotation back to you.
+You may request for quotation of the Product/ Service’s price by click on “Send Enquiry/ Send Purchase Enquiry/ Send RFQ/ Add Cargo” and provide the necessary information for the Supplier to quote the Quotation back to you.

 ###  When do I need to make payment to the Supplier?
 Do I need to make payment in advance?